noname0310/babylon-mmd/README.md

     const ground = MeshBuilder.CreateGround("ground1", { width: 60, height: 60, subdivisions: 2, updatable: false }, scene);
     ground.receiveShadows = true;
     shadowGenerator.addShadowCaster(ground);

+    // MMD runtime for solving morph, append transform, IK, animation, physics const mmdRuntime = new MmdRuntime(new MmdPhysics(scene));

+    // Register update function to the scene mmdRuntime.register(scene);

+    // Or you can update manually
+    // scene.onBeforeAnimationsObservable.add(() => mmdRuntime.beforePhysics());
+    // scene.onBeforeRenderObservable.add(() => mmdRuntime.afterPhysics());

+    // For synced audio playback
+    const audioPlayer = new StreamAudioPlayer();
+    audioPlayer.source = "your_audio_path.mp3";
+    mmdRuntime.setAudioPlayer(audioPlayer);

+    // You can also run the animation before it loads.
+This will allow the audio to run first. mmdRuntime.playAnimation();

-    // use havok physics engine for rigid body/joint simulation const havokInstance = await HavokPhysics();
+    // Use havok physics engine for rigid body/joint simulation const havokInstance = await HavokPhysics();
     const havokPlugin = new HavokPlugin(true, havokInstance);
     scene.enablePhysics(new Vector3(0, -9.8, 0), havokPlugin);